UniSwarm/uDevkit-SDK/support/archi/pic16b/README.md

 # PIC 16 bits support

-This architechture support file handle all 16 bits famillies of Microchip.
+This architecture support file handle all 16 bits families of Microchip.

 (589 devices on february 2018)